 FODMAP FRIENDLY TOMATO AND CUCUMBER SALAD

-- 1-2 tablespoons red wine balsamic or sherry vinegar (see notes)
+- 1 tablespoon red wine vinegar or sherry vinegar balsamic or sherry vinegar (see notes)

 - Freshly cracked pepper and sea salt flakes

-- 4-5 medium – large ripe tomatoes chopped
+- 2-3 medium – large ripe tomatoes chopped (see notes)

 - Pitted Kalamata olives to your taste (I used about 1/3 cup)

 - Walnuts to your taste (I used about 1/2 cup)

 - Finely grated fresh Parmesan I use blender parm, see intro for instructions

 - Sprinkle of toasted sesame seeds and/or hemp seeds (optional)